-4.1.3 Coast Mountain Newspaper and Local Flyers
+4.1.3 Newspaper and Local Flyers

-The Coast Mountain News bi-weekly newspaper, other local newsletters and/or band publications should be used to report on any emergency topic of interest to the general public as available.
-The Coast Mountain News will post emergency communication instructions routinely.
+The Coast Mountain News is the closest newspaper but it is a biweekly publication which limits its effectiveness in reporting on emergencies in a timely manner.
+The CM News does host a facebook site that is updated on an ongoing basis.
 Community flyers can also be used to distribute information to homes.
 Instructions on when and how to receive information during emergency situations should be provided as 'cut-out' sections to be retained by readers for easy reference.